conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 ## Maps

 ![Screenshot of Apple Maps for Mac, zoomed into downtown Chicago.
 A small pane for weather conditions and air quality is shown at the top right.](/assets/apple-maps-chicago.webp)
-<span class="caption">Did you know that you can enable Weather Conditions and AQI data to appear at the top right?
+<div class="caption">Did you know that you can enable Weather Conditions and AQI data to appear at the top right?
 Neither did I!
 Seems like they're disabled by default, but the options are in the View menu, check it out.
-And yes, it's snowing in April in Chicago.</span>
+And yes, it's snowing in April in Chicago.</div>

 This one really seems like low-hanging fruit-it already looks and acts like a Catalyst app, and there's virtually no Mac-exclusive functionality that would be left behind in the exchange.
 Despite the fact that the Maps app was rumored to be built using the “UXKit” shim that Apple used to build Photos for Mac a few years ago, the iOS app is more up-to-date, more feature-rich, and better designed already, so adapting it for UIKit on the Mac would be great.